LIFE GOES ON: AN INTRODUCTION

 1873:

 Henry married Alice Wiseman in the Lady Chapel of Ely Cathedral on the 5th July.
 They both gave their ages as 19 years old.
-Henry gave his occupation as labourer.
+Henry gave his occupation as a labourer.
 Henry's given address was Broad Street, Ely, and Alice's was New Street, Ely.
 The witnesses were Joseph Bird and Mary Ann Appleyard - Mary Ann was probably an aunt or cousin of Alice.

 1874: Henry and Alice were living in Broad Street, Ely, at the time of the baptism of their first son Henry in the Lady Chapel of Ely Cathedral on 4th February.